HerbertKoelman/cpp-logger/README.md

 Install moves files into your system's default location for headers and libraries (often `/usr/local/include` and `/usr/local/lib`).
 You can relocate installation by setting the cmake property `CMAKE_INSTALL_PREFIX`.

+Here after a list of build targets usefull to mention:
+- test : run all registered units programs.
+- package: create an archive (tar.gz)
+- doxygen: create doxygen html documentation (in <build-dir>/html)

 #### Testing

 Unit tests are provided in `./tests`.
 You can build and run them with this command `make all tests`.
 CTest provides full diagnostic in `<build-dir>/tests/Testing/Temporary/`.
 We use [GoogleTest 1.8.1](https://github.com/google/googletest).
-The test framework is automatically downloaded and setup by the cmake package `cmake/GTestExtConfig.cmake`.
+The test framework is automatically downloaded and setup by the provided cmake package `cmake/GTestExtConfig.cmake`.

 > **FYI** unit testing can be switched of with the cmake option BUILD_TESTS (`cmake -DBUILD_TESTS=false .. ` turns things off)